Facilities & Accessibility

 We would advise wheelchair users to book in advance as without an advanced booking guests may need to wait a considerable time to start the tour.

-DROP BENCHES AND FLASHING LIGHTS - DICK TURPIN, PLAGUE DOCTOR AND WICKED WOMEN
+DROP BENCHES, DROP FLOOR AND FLASHING LIGHTS - DICK TURPIN, JORVIK, YORK PLAGUE HOUSE, YORK CASTLE PRISON

 Please inform the actor on the carriage show whether you have: